 Program Website

-Liberty University confers a Bachelor of Science in Psychology degree designed to be completed within three and a half years of full-time study.
+Liberty University offers a Bachelor of Science in Psychology degree.
+It’s designed to be completed within three and a half years of full-time study.
 All of the courses last approximately eight weeks, and students may pursue the program entirely online.
-Students are required to complete general education coursework as well as classes within the field of psychology that offer a solid grounding in psychological behavior as well as psychology from childhood through to adulthood.
-Electives allow students to tailor their degree to meet their interests and professional goals, and specializations are available in general psychology, military resilience, addictions and recovery, life coaching, Christian counseling, developmental psychology, criminal psychology, and crisis counseling.
-Students are also required to complete an internship in which they benefit from industry-specific, credible training before they can graduate with their degree.
+Students are required to complete general education coursework as well as courses in the field of psychology.
+The program offers a solid grounding in psychological behavior as well as psychology from childhood through to adulthood.
+Electives allow students to tailor their degree to meet their interests and professional goals.
+Specializations are available in:

 Degree Options: